meltano/handbook/src/_data-team/metrics-and-definitions.md

 For example, 10 projects using only Singer (1 plugin category) or 2 projects using Singer + dbt + GE + Airflow + Superset (5 categories) would both count as 10 "points" toward the PXP.

-This metric is used to monitor both the active user base in general as well as the variety of plugins that those projects use.
+This metric is used to monitor both the [active](/data-team/metrics-and-definitions#active-project) user base in general as well as the variety of plugins that those projects use.
 This metric encourages us to both grow the existing user base while also encouraging users to increase the variety of plugins they use.
 This means the existing projects implemented pre-2.0 only using EL still positively contribute to this metric.

-##### Implementation Details

-The metric is aggregated daily over a 28 day rolling window excluding executions that are within 7 days of their first event.
-This means that projects that are abandoned within 7 days are never accounted for in this metric.
-The intention is to reduce the noise created by first time users exploring so the metric more closely tracks long term users.
-One reason we chose a 28 day window was because we want to make sure we account for plugins that are less frequently executed like Airflow or Superset.
-Only execution events are considered for this metric meaning invoke/elt/run/test (ui doesnt execute a plugin so it gets naturally excluded even though its an execution event).
-If the execution project ID source is "random" then its not considered because we can't confidently differentiate that project from another we've already counted so we risk over counting.

 #### APP - Average Plugin Types per Project